Are you struggling with pimples around your private part? Here are the best pimples on private part treatments you should try out.

 - Magnesium Ascorbyl Phosphate, etc.

-Acne is caused when the sebum coming from the sebaceous gland is prevented by a clogged Keratin layer (honey layer or the outer skin).
+Pimples are caused when the sebum coming from the sebaceous gland is prevented by a clogged Keratin layer (honey layer or the outer skin).
 When this happens, the sebum begins to accumulate within the epidermis, causing swellings on the surface of the skin.

 I believe you understand my point, right?
 So, here is where Vitamin C comes to the rescue.